Rattlesnake Swamp Trail/Appalachian Trail Loop from Millbrook Road

 At one point, the trail detours to the left, climbing a little further up the hill to avoid a wet section of the former trail route.
 When the trail goes back down to the level of the swamp, you’ll tunnel under dense rhododendron thickets and then cross a stream, the inlet of Catfish Pond, on rocks.
 Soon, the swamp ends, the vegetation becomes less dense and the trail descends a little.

-After crossing the stream three more times, the Rattlesnake Swamp Trail approaches Catfish Pond, which may be visible to the right.
+After crossing the stream three more times, the Rattlesnake Swamp Trail approaches Catfish Pond, which may be visible through the vegetation to the right.
 It does not reach the shore of the pond, though, and it soon bears left, away from the pond.
 The trail emerges onto a woods road, which it follows, past an abandoned concrete slab on the right, to a T-intersection.
 To the right, the road leads to the Mohican Outdoor Center, operated by the Appalachian Mountain Club, which offers lodging to hikers (for more information, go to www.outdoors.org/lodging-camping/Lodges/mohican/index.cfm), but you should turn left, continuing to follow the orange blazes.

 The trail now begins a gradual climb up the Kittatinny Ridge, following a woods road with a rocky treadway.
 After a while, the grade steepens as the trail narrows to a footpath and climbs rock steps.
 The trail then levels off, only to climb again.
 Finally, after another level stretch, you’ll climb once more to reach the crest of the ridge.
 The Rattlesnake Swamp Trail now descends briefly, and it ends at a junction with the A.T. on the eastern face of the Kittatinny Ridge.